mfzeulf/CoverLetter-Ollama/README.md

 ```

 ## Getting Started
-The resume should be an ATS friendly resume in a form of text document with an extension of docx or pdf.
+The resume or CV should be an ATS friendly resume in a form of text document with an extension of docx or pdf.
 An image converted into pdf will not work as it's not support OCR feature (yet).

 ### Run the project
 After installing the ollama software from shell (recommended) or from an exe, install a language model from shell.